RaviPavan/Scrape/README.md

 20. Alternatives for selenium and beautiful soup to scrape?
 21. How to rate limit based on IPs
 22. How to handle 404 /429 (http error codes)
+23. Trace performance of scraping
+24. Trace how actively we should download a profile

 EventHub —> Trigger —> Azure cosmos Db — > postgres